Claude Grange: Mémorial de la France combattante

 Grange executed one of the many reliefs for the Mémorial de la France combattante.

 His relief, named "FAFL", commemorates the forces of the Free French Airforce.

-War memorial in Lyon's Parc de la Tête-d'Or
+War memorial in Lyon's Parc de la Tête-d'Or (War memorial on Île du Souvenir)

 This memorial is to be found in a public park in the place du Général-Leclerc.

 The park was created in 1856 by the Swiss landscape gardeners Denis and Eugène Bühler and the war memorial was designed by Tony Garnier.
 The memorial comprises a haunting sculpture by Jean Larrivé depicting several figures carrying a shrouded coffin with, on either side, bas-reliefs by Louis Bertola and Grange.
 The memorial, which stands on the île du Souvenir was constructed between 1924 and 1930.
 Grange's relief featured a horse and a female allegory of victory.

 Sainte-Colombe, Rhône War Memorial

 This limestone memorial was erected in 1922.